 13. Use a To Do List App

 With Todoist, for example, you can split your projects into specific tasks, allocate them to set days, and then give them one of four priority levels.
 You can even delegate tasks to other people in your team if you can do that.
-If you get into the habit of updating your To Do list every morning and then focusing on the highest priority tasks each day, the extra productivity you gain will ensure that you always manage to finish those most important tasks (like testing new methods of learning how to drive traffic to your website).
+If you get into the habit of updating your To do list every morning and then focusing on the highest priority tasks each day, the extra productivity you gain will ensure that you always manage to finish those most important tasks (like testing new methods of learning how to drive traffic to your website).

 14. Listen To Music (And Sing) While You Shower